 How much does it cost to start a fingerprinting business?

-Equipment.
-The main equipment required for your business includes ink, fingerprint rollers/paper, and live scanners.
+Equipment and supplies: The main equipment required for your business includes ink, fingerprint rollers/paper, and live scanners.
 Ink and paper generally have a low cost, but a live scanner costs between $500 – $9,000.
-Depending on the services offered, you want to make sure the equipment is either FBI certified or on an approved FDLE vendor list.
+Depending on the services offered, you want to make sure the equipment is either Federal Bureau of Investigations certified or on an approved FDLE vendor list.

 How profitable is a fingerprinting business?